isomerpages/moe-anchorgreenpri/pages/Announcements.md

 ### Introduction to AGPS

-Parents and Guardians can have a deeper understanding of the school's programmes and facilities by watching the following video - <a href="https://www.facebook.com/anchorgreenps/videos/298317394871952" target="_blank"></a>.
+Parents and Guardians can have a deeper understanding of the school's programmes and facilities by watching the following video - <a href="https://www.facebook.com/anchorgreenps/videos/298317394871952" target="_blank">AGPS Corporate Video</a>.

 ### Group Personal Accident Insurance